Articles republished on R-bloggers

 I am also interested in the relationships between language and other cognitive domains, as well as in the origins and evolution of language.

-Postdoctoral fellow, Nov 2022 – Feb 2025
+Postdoctoral Fellow, Nov 2022 – Feb 2025

 UiT The Arctic University of Norway

 - Additional service: co-organisation of multiple events, including the lunch meetings of AcqVA Aurora and C-LaBL, and a public outreach event of C-LaBL.
-Peer-review for Cognition, Cognitive Science and EuroSLA conference.
+Peer-review for Cognition, Cognitive Science and EuroSLA Conference.

-Statistical consultant, Nov 2022
+Statistical Consultant (25%), Nov – Dec 2022

 UiT The Arctic University of Norway